Enrollment Dates and Application Deadlines

 - A current resume, or curriculum vitae, showing relevant academic, professional, and civic experience

 - An academic essay/writing sample demonstrating your academic research ability, critical thinking skills and writing proficiency.
-The writing sample should be 10-20 pages, double-spaced, and can be a paper from an undergraduate course or part of a senior project/thesis.
-If you are submitting part of a longer paper, please include a cover page describing the submission.
-It is ideal if the topic is relevant to your areas of interest in policy studies and ties somewhat to your letter of application, though that is not required.
+Writing samples should be 10-20 pages, double-spaced.
+They can be a paper from an undergraduate course, part of a senior project/thesis, or a professional report.
+If you are submitting part of a longer paper, please include a brief preface that describes the excerpt in relation to the larger project.
+Consider situating your writing sample in your statement of intent, as its topic or methods pertain to your policy studies research interests.

 - All unofficial transcripts from prior academic work, including community and technical college, college, and university.
 If admitted, you will be asked to submit an official transcript from the institution at which you completed your last degree.